Dorothea Klumpke: Career

-In 1901, Dorothea Klumpke and Isaac Roberts were married and moved to his home in Sussex, England.
-Roberts left her job at the Paris Observatory to be with her husband, whom she assisted in a project to photograph all 52 of the Herschel "areas of nebulosity."
+In 1901, Dorothea Klumpke and Isaac Roberts were married and moved to his home Starfield in Crowborough, Sussex, England.
+Roberts left her job at the Paris Observatory to be with her husband, whom she assisted in a project to photograph all 52 of William Herschel's "areas of nebulosity."
 Their marriage lasted until Isaac's death in 1904.
 Roberts inherited all his astronomical effects and a considerable fortune.
+She commissioned him a gravestone for her husband which featured images of his astronomical work.